BegleyBrothers/ignite.chef/TESTING.md

 This Cookbook requires additional testing dependencies that do not ship with ChefDK directly.
-These are listed in the `Gemfile` and are installed into the ChefDK ruby environment with the following commands
+These are listed in the `Gemfile` and are installed into the ChefDK ruby environment with the following commands.

 Install dependencies: